 Being stuck at home is hard on everyone.
-Whether you live alone or with family, the days can seem to drag on.
+Whether you live alone or with family, the days seem to drag on.
 TV and streaming services offer nothing new, and you’re tired of video games and board games.
-It’s time to tackle some home projects you’ve been putting off!
+So it’s time to tackle some home projects you’ve been putting off!

 Organizing Files and Photos

-If you’re like most people, paperwork, and photos, pile up on a desk, table, or cabinet to be dealt with “later.”
-Only later never seems to happen.
-It’s possible the same is true with your digital files.
+If you’re like most people, paperwork, and photos pile up on a desk, table, or cabinet to be dealt with “later.”
+But, unfortunately, later never seems to happen.
+The same may be true with your digital files.

 Now is the perfect time to get all your files and photos back in order.
 Check out these tips and tricks to get started!

 If you’re constantly struggling to manage your email inbox, this post is for you!
 Consider changing your email management strategy to prevent future difficulties.

 Have lots of photos on your phone or computer?
 Then, we’ve got you covered!